 built on St. Peter.

 The ideal of placing more of our trust in God, and placing less

 trust in man, is a practice or an approach that would lead a person to

 becoming a Catholic.
 However, then, why do Catholics have a Pope?

-more is a Catholic one.
+As for Catholics, we place our trust in God.
 When a Protestant quotes the Bible to attack a

 Catholic doctrine his foundation is Not the Bible, but his